angular-wave/angular.ts/docs/content/docs/directive/inject.md

 ### Description

-The `ng-inject` directive injects registerred injectables (services, factories, etc.) into the current scope for direct access within templates or expressions.
+The `ng-inject` directive injects registered injectables (services, factories, etc.) into the current scope for direct access within templates or expressions.
 This allows access to application state without having to create intermediary controllers.